 The hold-harmless rate provision guaranteed that certain states would receive increased allotments when appropriations reached \$2.25 billion.
 States would qualify for this increase if their total allotment percentage at an appropriation of \$2.25 billion was less than 1%.
-These states would instead receive the allotment rate they would have received at an appropriation of \$2.14 billion.
-In its debate about S. 2565, Senators referred to the hold-harmless rate as the "small States hold harmless," as the intent was to protect the small (population) states' shares of LIHEAP funds.
-Otherwise, these states' percentage shares of LIHEAP funds might decline, even as total appropriations increased.
+These states would instead receive the allotment rate they would have received at an appropriation of \$2.14 billion if that allotment rate was higher than the rate at \$2.25 billion.
+In its debate about S. 2565, Senators referred to the hold-harmless rate as the "small States hold harmless," as the intent was to protect the small (population) states' shares of LIHEAP funds.15 Otherwise, these states' percentage shares of LIHEAP funds might decline, even as total appropriations increased.
 No rate protection was guaranteed for more populous states beyond the aforementioned hold-harmless level.

 The Senate bill also included different authorization amounts for LIHEAP, \$2.14 billion for FY1985 and \$2.275 billion for FY1986.
 After S. 2565 passed the Senate, the House debated and passed the bill on October 9, 1984, retaining all the provisions included in the Senate version.
 The bill became P.L.
-98-558 on October
+98-558 on October 30, 1984.
+Until FY2006, appropriations for regular LIHEAP funds had only exceeded an equivalent FY1984 appropriation of \$1.975 billion in 1985 and 1986; therefore, from FY1987 through FY2005, states continued to receive the same percentage of

-&lt;sup>13 The final version of S. 2565 can be found in the Congressional Record, Oct.
-4, 1984, p.
+14 The final version of S. 2565 can be found in the Congressional Record, October 4, 1984, p.
 S13393.

-&lt;sup>14 Congressional Record, Oct.
-4, 1984, pp. S13415-S13416.
+15 Congressional Record, October 4, 1984, pp. S13415-S13416.

-30, 1984.
-Until FY2006, appropriations for regular LIHEAP funds had only exceeded an equivalent FY1984 appropriation of \$1.975 billion in 1985 and 1986; therefore, from FY1987 through FY2005 states continued to receive the same percentage of LIHEAP funds that they received under the program's predecessor, LIEAP.
+LIHEAP funds that they received under the program's predecessor, LIEAP.
 In FY2006, funds were distributed according to Tier III of the LIHEAP formula.